 |Nikon D4« »||Y||mono||mono||-||-||micro||2.0||-||-||-||Nikon D4|

 |Sony RX10 III« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony RX10 III|

 |Sony RX10« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony RX10|

 It is notable that the RX10 IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1DC does not offer wifi capability.

 The RX10 IV is a recent model that features in the current product line-up of Sony.
 In contrast, the 1DC has been discontinued (but it can be found pre-owned on eBay).
 There has not been a direct replacement model for the 1DC from Canon.

 Review summary: Canon 1D C vs Sony RX10 IV

-So what is the bottom line?
+So how do things add up?
 Which of the two cameras – the Canon 1D C or the Sony RX10 IV – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1D C: